stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 When '-output' is not specified, the script generates counterexample graphs in html format.
 See our tool manual 'STLmc-manual.pdf' for more details.

+We can instantiate analysis parameters such as bound, time bound, etc. by modifying a model configuration file and a model-specific configuration file.

+The configuration files are located in the same directory as the corresponding model.
+For example, a model configuration file 'therm.cfg' and a model specific configuration 'therm-f1.cfg' are in the subdirectory 'benchmarks/paper/thm-ode' together with the model file 'therm.model'.

+We can change common analysis parameters of a model by editing the model configuration file.
+For example, we can change the time bound for the thermostat model to 5 by modifying the time-bound parameter in 'therm.cfg' as follows:

+  common {
+    ...
+    time-bound = 5 # originally it was 20 ...
+  }

+The analysis parameters for a specific formula, such as threshold, can be modified using a model specification configuration file.
+For example, we can change the threshold for the property 'f2' of the thermostat to 5 by modifying the threshold parameter 'therm-f1.cfg' as follows:

+  common {
+    goal = "f1"
+    threshold = 5
+  }

+If some parameters are defined in a model configuration file and a model specific configuration file at the same time, the values of the parameters in model specific configuration file override the values in the model configuration file.
+For example, suppose the 'therm.cfg' given as follows:

+  common {
+    time-bound = 20
+  }

+and the 'therm-f1.cfg' is given as follows:

+  common {
+    time-bound = 10
+    goal = "f1"
+    threshold = 5
+}

+Then, STLmc will analyze the 'therm.model' on STL property 'f1' upto time bound 10 with respect to the threshold 5.
+See our tool manual 'STLmc-manual.pdf' for more details.